Admissions At FASPS

 More countries claim French as an official language than any other except English—a testament to its enduring diplomatic and cultural importance.

-With 30% of English words deriving from French, learning it strengthens vocabulary and language arts skills in both languages.
+With approximately thirty percent (30%) of English words deriving from French, learning the French language not only enriches vocabulary but also enhances overall language arts skills in both languages.

 Home to more Nobel Literature laureates than any other nation, France's literary tradition is unmatched—giving students access to a world-class cultural heritage.